Category

 • Fainting/unconsciousness

-Certain medical conditions are risk factors of heat stress and related heat illnesses.
-Employees with heart disease, high blood pressure, or those taking certain medications should take extra precautions with their heat exposure.
+Certain medical conditions are risk factors for heat stress and related heat illnesses.
+Employees with heart disease, high blood pressure, or those taking certain medications should take extra precautions with heat exposure.

-If your employees are showing signs of heat illness, especially of heat stroke, get them medical attention immediately.
+If your employees show signs of heat illness, especially heat stroke, get them medical attention immediately.

 How to Prevent Heat Stress

-While heat can be incredibly dangerous, preventing heat stress isn’t complicated.
+While heat can be hazardous, preventing heat stress isn’t complicated.
 There are a few simple things, widely recommended by organizations like OSHA and NIOSH, that you can do to help keep your employees cool while they work and avoid the risk of heat stress.

-Setting up these preventive measures is a great way to not only care for your employees working in hot environments but also get ahead of any upcoming requirements from OSHA.
+Setting up these preventive measures is a great way to care for your employees working in hot environments and get ahead of any upcoming OSHA requirements.
 Here are some fundamental heat safety tips.

 Change your work schedule

-One easy way to prevent heat stress is acclimatization—that is, to make sure your employees aren’t working during the highest heat levels.
-If it’s possible, shift work schedules so you are working in the cooler part of the day, such as earlier mornings or later evenings.
-If you do have to work during the highest heat levels, make sure to acclimatize your employees to the temperature slowly over a few days so they can adjust.
+One easy way to prevent heat stress is acclimatization—ensuring your employees aren’t working during the highest heat levels.
+If possible, shift work schedules so work happens in the cooler part of the day, such as earlier mornings or later evenings.
+If you do have to work during the highest heat levels, acclimatize your employees to the temperature slowly over a few days so they can adjust.

-It’s also a good idea to make sure every employee is scheduled to work with another co-worker present.
-Lone workers are more susceptible to missing the signs of heat stress and having a buddy system in place means there is always someone watching out.
-It can also be a good idea to train your employees in first aid, so they can help out their buddies if something does happen.
+It’s also a good idea to schedule every employee to work with a co-worker present.
+Lone workers are more susceptible to missing the signs of heat stress, and having a buddy system means someone is always watching out.
+It can also be a good idea to train your employees in first aid so they’re prepared to assist if their buddy shows signs of heat stress.

 Shade & rest breaks